mathurinm/A5G/README.md

+# WARNING:
+This code is no longer maintained.
+We recommend you use the [celer package](https://github.com/mathurinm/celer) instead.

 # Aggressive gap screening rules for faster Lasso-type solvers

 This repository hosts the implementation of fast solvers for the Lasso and multi-task Lasso problem.